Severe storms and reported tornadoes tear through Texas as storm system heads east – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Taylor Romine, Joe Sutton and Claudia Dominguez contributed to this report.
+CNN’s Taylor Romine, Joe Sutton, Susannah Cullinane and Claudia Dominguez contributed to this report.

 Comments